Clint-WooliesX/TourismProject/README.md

 - Once successfully submitted the user is shown a success page and an option to "Go back".
 - A Javascript event listener detects a "back" page traversal and triggers a refresh of the page to clear the form. (this was a work around required as custom success redirects are not allowed on the free plan).

-# What I learnt creating this site.
+# What I learnt creating on this project.
 It was fun putting what I have learnt in to practice to create this website.

 One of the most valuable lessons I learned was use of git, github and version control.